hicommonwealth/chain-events/src/rabbitmq/README.md

 5. Add chain and received optional fields to CWEvents interface
 6. Added the chain and current timestamp to the event in each handleEventFn function in subscribeFunc.ts files
 7. Added `getSubstrateSpecs` function to `listener.ts`

+June 26-27
+8. Added _shouldSkip function check and _filterConfig to Producer class in `Producer.ts`
+9. Configured producer to skip excluded substrate events
+10. Added option to pass json config file for rabbitmq (-q "jsonConfigFile.json")

 #### Package.json changes:
 - added node-fetch as a dependency
 - added amqplib and rascal as dependencies
 - added @polkadot/api as dependency since npx install peer-dependencies not functioning correctly (at least for testing)
+- removed @polkadot/api as dep -> npx install-peers not working on my env -> use npm run install-peers